A Sub-sampled Tensor Method for Non-convex Optimization: Introduction

 \section{Introduction}

 We consider the problem of optimizing an objective function of the form

 where $f(\x) \in C^3(\R^d, \R)$ is a not necessarily convex loss function defined over $n$ datapoints.

 Our setting is one where access to the exact function gradient $\nabla f$ is computationally expensive (e.g. large-scale setting where $n$ is large) and one therefore wants to access only stochastic evaluations $\nabla f_i$, potentially over a mini-batch.
 In such settings, stochastic gradient descent (SGD) has long been the method of choice in the field of machine learning.
-Despite the uncontested empirical success of SGD to solve difficult optimization problems -- including training deep neural networks -- the convergence speed of SGD is known to slow down close to saddle points or in ill-conditioned landscapes~\cite{nesterov2004introductory, dauphin2014identifying}.
+Despite the uncontested empirical success of SGD to solve difficult optimization problems -- including training deep neural networks -- the convergence speed of SGD is known to slow down close to saddle points or in ill-conditioned landscapes~\citep{nesterov2004introductory, dauphin2014identifying}.
 While gradient descent requires $\bigO(\epsilon^{-2})$ oracle evaluations\footnote{In "oracle evaluations" we include the number of function and gradient evaluations as well as evaluations of higher-order derivatives.} to reach an $\epsilon$-approximate \emph{first-order} critical point, the complexity worsens to $\bigO(\epsilon^{-4})$ for SGD.
-In contrast, high-order methods -- including e.g. regularized Newton methods and trust-region methods -- exploit curvature information, allowing them to enjoy faster convergence to a \emph{second-order} critical point.
+In order to recover the rate of the deterministic gradient descent, a common technique is to rely on adaptive sampling techniques~\citep{friedlander2012hybrid} or variance reduction~\citep{johnson2013}.
+Another way to speed up the convergence of gradient-based methods is to rely on higher-order derivatives.
+For instance regularized Newton methods and trust-region methods exploit curvature information, allowing them to enjoy faster convergence to a \emph{second-order} critical point.
+In this work, we focus our attention on regularized high-order methods to optimize Eq.~\eqref{eq:f_x}, which construct and optimize a local Taylor model of the objective in each iteration with an additional step length penalty term that depends on how well the model approximates the real objective.
+This paradigm goes back to Trust-Region and Cubic Regularization methods, which also make use of regularized models to compute their update step~\citep{conn2000trust,nesterov2006cubic, cartis2011adaptive}.
+For the class of second-order Lipschitz smooth functions,~\cite{nesterov2006cubic} showed that the Cubic Regularization framework finds an $(\epsilon_1, \epsilon_2)$-approximate second-order critical point in at most $\max \left(\bigO(\epsilon_1^{-3/2}), \bigO(\epsilon_2^{-3}) \right)$ iterations, thus achieving the best possible rate in this setting~\citep{carmon2017lower}.
+Recently, stochastic extensions of these methods have appeared in the literature such as~\cite{cartis2015global, kohler2017sub, tripuraneni2018stochastic, xu2017newton}.
+These will be discussed in further details in Section~\ref{sec:related_work}.